banyawat/markmd/README.md

 ### Folder Structure

 `README.md` will be your home page.
-To make category, you have to create `docs/` folder
+For sub-category, all markdown file should be stored in `docs` folder.
+All image file should be stored in `docs-img` folder.

 #### Example